SelectQuoteLabs/SQComponents/README.md

    import 'tippy.js/dist/tippy.css';
    import 'tippy.js/themes/material.css';
    import 'react-weekly-schedule/index.css';
-4. Ensure any SQForm components are not imported from THIS library
+4. Ensure any SQForm components, `useSQFormContext`, or `SQFieldArray` are NOT imported from THIS library.
+These should be imported from the SQForm library
+5. Ensure the `usePrevious` and `useDialog` hooks are NOT imported from THIS library.
+These should be imported from the SQHooks library

 ## Contributing